sushkov-r/papers-wiki/papers/ml/computer-vision/di-mask-dino.md

 - Demonstrates that **task imbalance** is a bottleneck in multi-task transformer models.
 - Provides a general recipe for balancing detection vs. segmentation in shared decoders.
 - Moves DETR-style models closer to being a **universal segmentation solution** for real-world applications, including robotics, autonomous driving, and AR/VR.

+---

+For background on DETR and segmentation history, see [DETR](detr.md) and the [segmentation overview](segmentation-dnn-history.md).